New Zealand vs British & Irish Lions Test I Preview

 |Away team odds:|

-With the wait for the first British & Irish Lions test against the All Blacks almost over, both managers have offered rugby pundits plenty of food for thought with their selections for what is now nicely shaping up to be the test match of the ages.
-The Lions certainly have their work cut out; in 37 games dating back to 1994 the All Blacks have managed to stay undefeated at Eden Park (the location of the first and third tests) and have scored 1,319 points and averaged four tries a game, making it one of the most remarkable records in sport, let alone in rugby.
+With the wait for the first proper British & Irish Lions test almost over, both managers have offered rugby pundits plenty of food for thought with their selections for what is now nicely shaping up to be the test match of the ages.
+The Lions certainly have their work cut out; in 37 games dating back to 1994 the All Blacks have managed to stay undefeated at Eden Park (the location of the first and third tests), have scored 1,319 points and averaged four tries a game, making it one of the most remarkable records in sport, let alone in rugby.
 However, with the Lions having had an encouraging build up over the last week with resounding wins over the NZ Maori and the Chiefs they’ve earned the respect of Steve Hansen – even if not the rest of New Zealand – and there’s a real belief now that they possess the fortitude needed to pierce through the seeming invincibility of the Silver Fern.

 Much of the talk about the All Blacks squad has been about the inclusion of the 20-year-old Rieko Ioane ahead of the 53-test veteran Julian Savea on the left wing.
 Ioane has scored 10 tries in 14 games for the Blues this season and will win his third cap for the All Blacks on Saturday.